A program content exclusive and uniquelly designed for Project Arizona.

 Civic Journalism

-Alexey Gorbachev serves as an investigative reporter and anchor for the TV show “Why It Matters?” produced by Voice of America, the largest international broadcaster of the United States.
-His primary expertise lies in dissecting Russian propaganda, highlighting the atrocities committed during the invasion of Ukraine, unveiling Kremlin’s disinformation campaigns, and exposing violations of human rights and press freedom.
+Alexey Gorbachev serves as an investigative reporter and anchor for the TV show “Why It Matters?” produced by Voice of America, the largest international broadcaster in the United States.
+His primary expertise lies in dissecting Russian propaganda, highlighting the atrocities committed during the invasion of Ukraine, unveiling the Kremlin’s disinformation campaigns, and exposing violations of human rights and press freedom.

 Currently located in Washington, D.C., he made a pivotal move in 2019 after successfully completing his graduate study program at the esteemed Walter Cronkite School of Journalism at Arizona State University.
 Gorbachev’s journalism journey began in 2009 when he personally witnessed the unsettling reality of electoral fraud during the Moscow City Parliament elections.
 From 2011 to 2018, he worked as a political correspondent in Moscow, covering crucial topics including election fraud, rallies of the Russian opposition movement, human rights violations, suppression of freedom of speech, and persecution of political activists.